 Whether you went to school or were self-taught, you gained a skill.
-As humans have done for centuries, you apply the skills you’ve gained.
+As humans have done for centuries, you then apply the skills you’ve gained.

 Also, each person has a starting point.
 So, you shouldn’t compare your starting point to someone thirty years your senior.